alainwolf/roll.urown.net/server/server-tls.rst

     :language: ini
     :end-before: [ new_oids ]

-The following is to make our certficates valid for use with XMPP:
+The following is to make our certificates valid for use with XMPP:

 .. literalinclude:: config-files/openssl-server.cnf
     :language: ini